korotole/KNAPSACKer/README.md

 ## KNAPSACKer

-Stop talking to me just like I don't even bleed, this cross is heavy when you're my **KNAPSACKer**
+"Stop talking to me just like I don't even bleed, this cross is heavy when you're my **KNAPSACKer**"

 ### Brief overview